-The conflict broke out on 24 February in Ukraine has evolved rapidly, having a significant impact around the world.
-The United States and the European countries have imposed severe sanctions against Russian Federation.
-Western countries are discussing widening existing sanctions.
-Russian Federation is a significant trading partner of the Republic of Armenia, hence sanctions imposed on Russia as of the date of these financial statements, as well as the escalation of those sanctions had a radical effect on the economy and financial markets of the Republic of Armenia.
-The immediate global implications were higher inflation, lower growth, and some disruption to financial markets as deeper sanctions take hold.
+The conflict that broke out in Ukraine on February 24, 2022, has had a significant impact on both the world and the region.
+The severe sanctions of the USA and European countries against the Russian Federation (RF) continue and have a tendency to expand.

+The Russian Federation is a significant trading partner of the Republic of Armenia, hence sanctions imposed on Russia as of the date of these financial statements, as well as the escalation of those sanctions had a radical effect on the economy and financial markets of the Republic of Armenia.
+Deeper global sanctions could lead to higher inflation, slower growth in financial markets, and some potential disruption.

-The conflict in Ukraine caused thousands of Russians and Ukrainians to relocate to the Republic of Armenia.
-This included not only individuals but also businesses that were established and operated in those countries.
-This resulted in increased inflows of foreign currency into the Armenian market, which led to a significant appreciation of the Armenian dram relative to the US dollar and Euro.
+Simultaneously, the conflict in Ukraine caused thousands of Russians and Ukrainians to relocate to the Republic of Armenia.
+This included not only individuals but also businesses that were established and operated in Armenia.
+This resulted in increased inflows of foreign currency into the Armenian market, which led to a significant appreciation of the Armenian dram against the US dollar and Euro.

-These financial statements do not reflect the potential future impact of the above on the Company's operations.
+These financial statements do not reflect the potential future impact of the above on the Foundation's operations.